 All three of these restaurants were perfect for our trip.
 We did attempt a MOS Burger for lunch one day and it was a disaster.
 Despite reviews saying they provide gluten free options, the Hiroshima branch was not very well versed in their gluten free menu.
 At first they said there were no options.
 Then they said she could have a soy burger with no bread but when we asked for a soy burger in a lettuce roll, they said they couldn’t do it because it wasn’t on the menu.
 After a very frustrating 15 minutes, we discovered she could eat a hotdog or burger from the ‘Low Allergen’ menu but the hotdog arrived microwaved and still in its plastic seal so when my Mother in Law opened it, the bread roll resembled more of a soggy mochi lump than a hotdog.

 Needless to say it was a disaster but I have read many reviews saying gluten free food options from other branches of MOS burger around Japan were OK.
 I don’t think we will be rushing back anytime soon though.

-As stated before, I am not a celiac and therefore I have been very reliant on our ‘Gluten Free’ Japanese information card printed from the celiac travel website and trusted the restaurant staff when they say yes or no. I have found that restaurant staff in Japan are very careful will not take risks so we have had no incidents where my Mother in Law has been ill but there have been a few occasions when my Mother in Law thinks she could have eaten something but the staff have said no. No matter what, I am just pleased we were able to enjoy our time in Hiroshima illness free.
+As stated before, I am not celiac and therefore I have been very reliant on our ‘Gluten Free’ Japanese information card printed from the celiac travel website and trusted the restaurant staff when they say yes or no. I have found that restaurant staff in Japan are very careful and will not take risks so we have had no incidents where my Mother in Law has been ill but there have been a few occasions when my Mother in Law felt she could have eaten something but the staff have said no. No matter what, I am just pleased we were able to enjoy our time in Hiroshima illness free.